azyklus/monitor/readme.md

 # The Monitor

 The Monitor is a simple Discord bot that hangs out in the [Narwhals](https://discord.gg/GyXtwnBWne) server.
-The bot offers several chat games to play and many moderation functions to automatically perform administrative functions.
+The bot offers several chat games to play and many tools to automatically perform administrative functions.

 ## Installation